user95401/Cobalt-Menu/about.md

-# Simple Mod Menu
+# Cobalt Menu

 A Simple mod menu

-# A lot of these patches are 'ported' over from crystal client and megahack v5
+**A lot of the features are 'ported' over from megahack v5 and crystal client**

+Features:

+ - Noclip
+ - Slider Bypass
+ - No death effect
+ - Not Much else lmao